 Death is like a breakup.

-    Desires are confused with memories longing for a place to be.
+Desires confused with memories long for a place to be.

 Today I am mending my heart, knowing I’ll soon hand the keys of my family house to the buyers.

 I spent most of the afternoon inside this place where I grew up, collecting garbage to toss.
 And I listened to so many talks.